Ompha799/Games-Global-Log-Project/README.md

 To allow GitHub Actions to deploy to AWS, you need to add AWS credentials as secrets:

 1. Go to your AWS account and create an IAM User with programmatic access.
-2. Assign the user the necessary permissions (Terraform admin / limited admin for the required resources).
+2. Assign the user the necessary permissions.
 3. In AWS IAM console, note the **AWS\_ACCESS\_KEY\_ID** and **AWS\_SECRET\_ACCESS\_KEY**.
 4. In GitHub: